--FUSE does not fund retroactively, nor does it fund completed projects.

--Funds cannot be used for publication charges, salary/release time for faculty, indirect costs, or the hiring of student or other workers.

--FUSE does not fund activities for which students are receiving academic credit (e.g. study abroad, independent study courses), however scholarly experiences in addition to these activities can be considered.

-- Travel funding is only available for project activities.
+- -FUSE does not fund retroactively, nor does it fund completed projects. - -Funds cannot be used for publication charges, salary/release time for faculty, indirect costs, or the hiring of student or other workers. - -FUSE does not fund activities for which students are receiving academic credit (e.g. study abroad, independent study courses), however scholarly experiences in addition to these activities can be considered. - Travel funding is only available for project activities.
 FUSE does not fund travel to present at or attend conferences.
-Undergraduate students may request funding from the University Committee on Research and Creative Activity (UCRCA) for this purpose.
+Undergraduate students may request funding from the Student Conference Travel Fund for this purpose.